Aleš Veselý: Work

 A personal experience with Eastern culture, first in Seoul (1988) and later in Japan (Double Bench, Tokyo, 1994), as well as a trip to Israel and a stay and exhibition in Chicago (1994) marked a certain shift in Aleš Veselý's work towards environmental projects.
-Some of his designs are conceived as monumental interventions in the landscape that could only be observed from a high perspective (Mountain of Mountains, 2000-2003, Desert Project, 2005).
+Some of his designs are conceived as monumental interventions in the landscape that could only be observed from a high perspective (Mountain of Mountains, 2000–2003, Desert Project, 2005).
 A constant subject of thought for Aleš Veselý has been the theme of gravity.
 Already the Kaddish sculpture was created in such a way that the main mass of the sculpture rested on high and relatively thin supports.
 During his stay in Philadelphia (1993), he designed a project in which a series of suspended transparent textile sheets with silk screen printing created the illusion of a huge boulder floating in space.
 In his later sculpture designs, he sought means of lifting the large mass of stone to a height and fixing it in such a way as to emphasise the effect of its weight (Hovering Rock, an idea for a desert project, 1995, Rock for One, 1997, Lake Sculptures, 2003, Kadesh Barnea Monument, 2005, Mobile Babel, 2005, The Law of Irreversibility, 2015).

-Starting with the project Chamber of Light (1998-2000) in Vilnius and the design of the project Big Mirror (2000) for Oda Park in the Netherlands, Aleš Veselý often used the phenomenon of mirroring in his sculptures (Touches and distance, Brno, 2010, Entrance to the Law, Gallery of Central Bohemian Region, Kutná Hora, 2014).
+Starting with the project Chamber of Light (1998–2000) in Vilnius and the design of the project Big Mirror (2000) for Oda Park in the Netherlands, Aleš Veselý often used the phenomenon of mirroring in his sculptures (Touches and distance, Brno, 2010, Entrance to the Law, Gallery of Central Bohemian Region, Kutná Hora, 2014).

 A characteristic feature of Aleš Veselý's work is his striving for precision of expression.
 As he himself states in the interview, the definitiveness of the final form is subject to a heightened sensibility and capacity for reflection.
 An essential part of the process is continuous personal participation and the possibility to make changes up to the last moment, regardless of the complexity of the project.
 For the objects that were created in his studio, he considered the ideal state to be one where, without a specific intention to create a particular work of art, everything he touched was done in a state close to unconsciousness or nirvana.

-His sculptures have been placed in public spaces around the world (Olympic Park, Seoul; Faret Tachikawa, Tokyo; Terezin; Europos Parkas, Vilnius; Wijk aan Zee, Netherlands, Bochum, Hamm, Germany).
+His sculptures have been placed in public spaces around the world (Olympic Park, Seoul; Faret Tachikawa, Tokyo; Terezín; Europos Parkas, Vilnius, Lithuania; Wijk aan Zee, Netherlands, Bochum, Hamm, Germany).
 The studio in Středokluky became a unique sculpture park during Aleš Veselý's lifetime, which should be perceived as a total work of art.